ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

   | **default**: False

-force_lock
+force
   By default, when ``dest`` is a MVS data set and is being used by another process with DISP=SHR or DISP=OLD the module will fail.
-Use ``force_lock`` to bypass DISP=SHR and continue with the copy operation.
+Use ``force`` to bypass DISP=SHR and continue with the copy operation.

   If set to ``true`` and destination is a MVS data set opened by another process then zos_copy will try to copy using DISP=SHR.

-  Using ``force_lock`` uses operations that are subject to race conditions and can lead to data loss, use with caution.
+  Using ``force`` uses operations that are subject to race conditions and can lead to data loss, use with caution.

   If a data set member has aliases, and is not a program object, copying that member to a dataset that is in use will result in the aliases not being preserved in the target dataset.
 When this scenario occurs the module will fail.